objcio/articles/2015-02-09-photo-extension.md

 At this stage the user interacts with the UI of the extension to control the editing process.
 Since the extension has a view controller, you can use any of the features of UIKit to implement this.
-The sample project uses a CoreImage filter chain to facilitate editing, so the UI is handled with a custom `GLKView` subclass to reduce the load on the CPU.
+The sample project uses a Core Image filter chain to facilitate editing, so the UI is handled with a custom `GLKView` subclass to reduce the load on the CPU.